national-underground-asset-register/osgb-hexgrid/README.md

-# OSGB Hex Grid
+# n3gb Hex Grid
 ## V1.0.0

-An implementation of a hierarchical hex-based spatial indexing system based on the OSGB National Grid
+An implementation of a hierarchical hex-based spatial indexing system based on the OSGB National Grid, loosely based on the h3 grid originally created and open sourced by Uber.

 ## Licence